rust-embedded/discovery-mb2/mdbook/src/06-registers/rtrm.md

 0x50000504:     0x00280000
 ```

 On line 19, we've set bit 21 of `OUT` to 1, keeping bit 19 as is.
-The result is `0x00280000`, wich is `2621440` in decimal, or `2^19 + 2^21`, meaning that both bit 19 and bit 21 is set to 1.
+The result is `0x00280000`, which
+is `2621440` in decimal, or `2^19 + 2^21`, meaning that both bit 19 and bit 21 is set to 1.

 Writing `1 << 19` (`OUT[19]= 1`) to `OUT` sets `P0.19` *high*.
-That turns the bottom LED row *on*.
+That turns the bottom LED row
+*on*.
 As such, the bottom row should now be lit up.

 The following lines turn the rows off again.
 First the top row, then the bottom row.
+This time,
-This time, we're doing a bitwise AND operation, combined with a bitwise NOT.
-We calculate  `!(1 << 21)`, which is all bits set to 1, except for bit 21.
-Next, we bitwise AND that with the current value of `OUT`, ensuring that only bit 21 is set to 0, keeping the value of the other bits intact.
+we're doing a bitwise AND operation, combined with a bitwise NOT.
+We calculate `!(1 << 21)`, which
+is all bits set to 1, except for bit 21.
+Next, we bitwise AND that with the current value of `OUT`,
+ensuring that only bit 21 is set to 0, keeping the value of the other bits intact.

-Continue execution and check that the reported values of the `OUT` register matches what you expect.
-You can press `CTRL+C` to pause execution once the device enters the endless loop at the end of the `main` function.
+Continue execution and check that the reported values of the `OUT` register matches what you
+expect.
+You can press `CTRL+C` to pause execution once the device enters the endless loop at the end
+of the `main` function.

 ```
 (gdb) c